Litecoin Plus 1-Day Trading Volume Reaches $1.00 (LCP)

-Litecoin Plus (LCP) traded 1.8% higher against the US dollar during the 1 day period ending at 13:00 PM Eastern on March 18th.
-One Litecoin Plus coin can currently be bought for about $0.0295 or 0.00000071 BTC on major cryptocurrency exchanges.
-During the last seven days, Litecoin Plus has traded down 15.5% against the US dollar.
-Litecoin Plus has a total market cap of $81,079.30 and $1.00 worth of Litecoin Plus was traded on exchanges in the last 24 hours.
+Litecoin Plus (LCP) traded 3.1% higher against the U.S. dollar during the 1 day period ending at 23:00 PM ET on March 21st.
+Litecoin Plus has a market capitalization of $81,047.66 and $1.00 worth of Litecoin Plus was traded on exchanges in the last day.
+During the last seven days, Litecoin Plus has traded down 25.2% against the U.S. dollar.
+One Litecoin Plus coin can now be bought for $0.0294 or 0.00000070 BTC on popular cryptocurrency exchanges.

 - Redd (RDD) traded flat against the dollar and now trades at $0.0011 or 0.00000008 BTC.